Fri September 04 2009 — e-mail Manfred — Follow me on Twitter — Facebook

 Our all lives are being talked through, all aspects dug out.
 Love, happiness, travelling, views exchanged.
 Soon they make me a really nice present.
 The book "The Alchemist" by Paolo Coello.

-Reading Coello is an exciting undertaking when you are actually travelling.
+Reading Coello is an exciting undertaking when you are actually traveling.
 There seems to be a big picture which anyone is part of but which you only manage to discover when you are on the big voyage.
 Now knowing that Heidrun will join me once again it makes sense to get things right in your head.

 Floh doing houswork